Tenants Partner With Developer to Acquire DC’s Skyland Apartments in $26M Deal

 When an apartment rental property in the District is contracted for sale, TOPA allows tenants the right to refuse the sale and, with the help of a third-party developer, buy the building at the contracted sale price.
 That was done in this case.

-“As a community, we are grateful for policies like TOPA in the District of Columbia which helped the residents of Skyland Apartments keep our homes and rents affordable,” Nicole Spence, president of the Skyland Tenants Association, said in a prepared statement.
+“As a community, we are grateful for policies like TOPA in the District of Columbia which helped the residents of Skyland Apartments keep our homes and rents affordable,” Nicole Spence, president of the Skyland Tenants Association, said in the prepared statement.
 “We look forward to working with Enterprise Community Development in developing a livable community that Skyland residents are proud of.”

 Originally built in 1939, the property is considered a Naturally Occurring Affordable Housing (NOAH) project.
 Located at 2333 Skyland Place, east of the Anacostia River in Ward 8, the 24 two-story garden-style and duplex Skyland Apartments consist of one- and two-bedroom duplexes and one-bedroom flats.